mohamedattahri/rst/README.md

 `rst` responds with `304 NOT MODIFIED` when an appropriate `If-Modified-Since` or `If-None-Match` header is found in the request.

-The `Expires` header is also automatically inserted with the duration returned by `resource.TTL()`.
+The `Expires` header is also automatically inserted with the duration returned by `Resource.TTL()`.

 ### Partial Gets

 A resource can implement the [Ranger](#ranger) interface to gain the ability to return partial responses with status code `206 PARTIAL CONTENT` and `Content-Range` header automatically inserted.

-Now that `Ranger` is implemented, the `Range` method will be called when a valid `Range` header is found in an incoming `GET` request.
+`Ranger.Range` method will be called when a valid `Range` header is found in an incoming `GET` request.

 Note that the `If-Range` conditional header is supported as well.

 ### CORS